 Description Meaning id_protect This mode (also designated Main Mode) requires six messages for a Diffie-Hellman key calculation and thus for configuring a secure channel, over which the IPSec SAs can be negotiated.
 A condition is that both peers have static IP addresses if preshared keys are used for authentication.
-This limitation does not apply if IPSec callbacks are used. see "Submenu IPSec Callback" on page 14 aggressive The Aggressive Mode is necessary if one of the peers does not have a static IP address and preshared keys are used for authentication; it requires only three messages for configuring a secure channel. default The peer is not assigned any specific mode and the global default setting is used. id-protect-only The gateway accepts only the ID Protect Mode in the negotiation.
+This limitation does not apply if IPSec callbacks are used. see "Submenu IPSec Callback" on page 15 aggressive The Aggressive Mode is necessary if one of the peers does not have a static IP address and preshared keys are used for authentication; it requires only three messages for configuring a secure channel. default (default value) The gateway uses the settings of the default profile. id-protect-only The gateway accepts only the ID Protect Mode in the negotiation.
 If the peer suggests another mode, the negotiation fails. aggressive-only The gateway accepts only the Aggressive Mode in the negotiation.
 If the peer suggests another mode, the negotiation fails.